jsanon01/data-science/log.md

 - Descriptive Analytics => dealing with reports and alerts

-- Diagnostic Analytics => queries and data mining
+- Diagnostic Analytics => dealing with queries and data mining

-- Predictive Analytics => forecasts and simulations
+- Predictive Analytics => dealing with forecasts and simulations

-- Prescriptive Analytics => planning and optimization
+- Prescriptive Analytics => dealing with planning and optimization

-our main concern is prscriptive analytics

 #### - IoT devices